TheJacksonLaboratory/intro-napari-workshop/napari-workshops/make_a_simple_plugin.md

 - `.github/workflows/test_and_deploy.yml`: This is a
-  [github actions](https://github.com/features/actions) workflow that will automatically run the tests and upload your plugin to pypi (thus making it available through the built-in napari plugin browser.
-Please ask the teaching team if you would like to learn how to set up your github repository to support this workflow.
+  [github actions](https://github.com/features/actions) workflow that will automatically run the tests and upload your plugin to PyPI (thus making it available through the built-in napari plugin browser).
-- `pyproject.toml` and `setup.cfg`: These files allow your plugin to be built as a package and installed by pip.
-The cookiecutter template has set everything up in these files, so you are good to go!
+- `pyproject.toml` and `setup.cfg`: These files allow your plugin to be built as a package and installed by `pip`.
+The `cookiecutter` template has set everything up in these files, so you are good to go!
 - The `src/` folder contains all the Python code for your plugin.
 - `src/napari_spot_detector/_widget.py`: This file contains example
   implementations for different widget contributions.
-This is where you will add your `detect_spot()` function.
+This is where you will add the `detect_spot()` function.
 - The `src/napari_spot_detector/napari.yaml` file declares commands and contributions for each example widget in the `_widget.py` file.
 Look at these carefully and match up which command & contribution belong to what Python code